swmannepalli/Fabric-DW/Task1-Fabric-Workspace-and-Warehouse-Creation.md

 ### Task 1: Fabric Workspace and Warehouse creation

- In this task we create a workspace - FabricWarehouseWS and a Warehouse - MyWarehouse
+ In this task we create a workspace - FabricWarehouseWS and a Warehouse - Warehouse1

 -------------------------------------------------------------------------------------------------------------------